-GEV 8300 – Wetland Field Research
+GEV 8300-020 – Wetlands Field Research – Summer 2020

 - Assessment will be based on participation in the field work, data analysis of a portion of the research conducted on the trip, and the completion of a short methods and results section of a scientific paper (due after the completion of the trip).

-- Students will travel by van to Plum Island, MA on Friday 12 October (departing Villanova at 12:00pm) and returning to campus on Monday 15 October (arriving at approximately 8:00 pm).
+- Friday 24 July (departing Villanova at 12:00pm) and returning to campus on Monday 27 July (arriving at approximately 8:00 pm).

 - Travel, room, and board during the trip are included.
 No extra costs incurred by students.
 Students are responsible for bringing sheets (twin size), pillow-case, towel, clothing, and other personal items.
 Chest waders will be provided, though are not comfortable in warm weather.
 Students will need to bring other field clothes including a pair of old lace-up shoes (sneakers) that will get muddy.